 African Greys are one of the most popular pet birds and are considered one of the smartest.
 Fully grown African Grey parrots have been shown to have a mental capacity comparable to toddlers and are capable of imitating human speech, recognizing shapes and colors, understanding number sequences, asking questions without being asked, and more.

-See also Red Factor African Grey
+See also African Grey Color

 Parrots have three types of cone photoreceptors that allow them to see color, but the African Grey’s retina contains a fourth type of photoreceptor, allowing it to see ultraviolet light.
 This gives them a special ability to recognize their own species, which is important for survival.